 Using neurobiology to understand and cure disease.

-I’m currently available for consulting engagements.
+I’m currently available for full-time hire and consulting engagements.

 About Logan